began on Wednesday, August 19, 2020. After twelve school

 Do you remember the MIRACLE

-SHOT made by Justin Peters twelve years ago
+SHOT made by Justin Peters fourteen years ago

 Link for an amazing Minnesota high